 If beach bliss is your No. 1 goal, steer clear of Dominica, Saba, and Montserrat.
 They have plenty of charms, but are not known for their beaches.

-Read Lindsey’s Insider’s Guide to the Finding the Perfect Caribbean Island Resort, and reach out to her through our site to be marked as a VIP and get the best possible trip.
+Read our Insider’s Guide to the Finding the Perfect Caribbean Island Resort, and reach out to Wendy to be marked as a VIP and get the best possible trip.

 Planning to scuba dive?
 Don’t get stuck with the cruise crowds.

 Cozumel and Grand Cayman can get overrun with passengers from the giant cruise ships that call there.
 The only way to avoid the cruise crowds is to dive at off-peak times or to go with a dive operator who knows the secret spots.